dotnet/csharpstandard/standard/expressions.md

 - `E` exactly matches `T₁` and `E` does not exactly match `T₂` ([§12.6.4.5](expressions.md#12645-exactly-matching-expression))
 - `E` exactly matches both or neither of `T₁` and `T₂`, and `T₁` is a better conversion target than `T₂` ([§12.6.4.6](expressions.md#12646-better-conversion-target))
 - `E` is a method group ([§12.2](expressions.md#122-expression-classifications)), `T₁` is compatible ([§20.4](delegates.md#204-delegate-compatibility)) with the single best method from the method group for conversion `C₁`, and `T₂` is not compatible with the single best method from the method group for conversion `C₂`

+The  conversion from an implicitly-typed out variable declaration is not considered better than any other conversion from expression.

 #### 12.6.4.5 Exactly matching expression